MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/managed-identities.md

         --image mcr.microsoft.com/dotnet/samples:aspnetapp-chiseled \
         --assign-identity
     ```

-    > [!NOTE]
-    > Use the `capabilities` parameter to enable features or change the API for your account.
-For example, if you are creating an Azure Cosmos DB for Table account, use `--capabilities EnableTable`.

 1. Get the details for the system-assigned managed identity using [`az container show`](/cli/azure/container#az-container-show) and a JMESPath query.